 One main trade-off is between standardisation (which requires all interoperable messengers to implement the same standardised cryptographic API for interoperability) and the use of proprietary APIs (where interoperability is established through the implementation of the various cryptographic APIs of the other providers).
-In the latter case, we can differentiate between a gatekeeper-side API approach (where the gatekeeper implements the APIs of the competitors seeking access) or the competitor-side API approach (where the competitors implement the APIs of the gatekeeper or gatekeepers).
+In the latter case, we can differentiate between a gatekeeper-side API

 Rösler and Schwenk (2023) go through the pros and cons of these approaches in some depth and come to the conclusion that only the competitor-side API is realistic.
 A standardisation approach would require all firms to agree on a common standard, which takes time and involves uncertainty.
 All firms would then have to implement the new standard, which could possibly lower the security standard for some, and increase the security standard for others.
 For example, some protocols implement forward secrecy, whereas others do not.
 Importantly, firms could yet keep their proprietary protocols for on-net communication.
 The standardised protocol would only be needed for off-net communication.
 Nevertheless, standardisation is a lengthy process, and it is unrealistic that it can be completed in due time.
 Furthermore, gatekeepers may not have an incentive to conclude that process successfully.

-However, in the long run, especially if there is more than one gatekeeper7 to be designated under Article 7, standardisation is arguably the best option from a technological point of view, as it does not create a patchwork of APIs like the other approaches.8 With a standardised API, all firms would just need to implement one API.
+However, in the long run, especially if there is more than one gatekeeper to be designated under Article 7, standardisation is arguably the best option from a technological point of view, as it does not create a patchwork of APIs like the other approaches.
+With a standardised API, all firms would just need to implement one API.
 With the other approaches, one API per gatekeeper (or competitor) needs to be implemented.
 We note that Article 48 (see also Recital 96) enables the Commission to task a European standardisation body to develop an appropriate standard to facilitate interoperability.
 As we have pointed out above, there are at least three areas in which standardisation may be necessary (discoverability, secure messaging and abuse prevention).
 On the other hand, the DMA is clear in Article 7(4) that the gatekeeper has to provide a technical reference offer first.
 By Recital 64, the Commission can consult BEREC (which is not a standardisation body, however) whether the reference offer is compliant.
 It is unclear, however, at which point exactly the Commission can demand a standardisation process according to Article 48.